Author: Lee Rumbles

 Likewise, in liquid carry-over, valuable natural gas liquids (NGLs) with high BTU content are drawn off the liquids and exit with the gas.
 This can occur because the level in the separator is too high or the pressure within is too low but, regardless, you’re giving away valuable product at the gas outflow point.

 Flow measurement technologies with diagnostic capabilities give you insight into what’s really going on.
 These are only a couple of examples of issues that can occur – and could have easily been overcome – that increase uncertainty in your operation and compromise your production management decisions.
-Several options exist to help you optimize the Water Outflow, Oil Outflow, and Gas Outflow points including Micro Motion Coriolis meters that use flow, density, and drive gain measurements to alert you of issues or the Daniel Ultrasonic meter that uses flow profile and speed of sound diagnostics.
+Several options exist to help you optimize the Water Outflow, Oil Outflow, and Gas Outflow points including Micro Motion Coriolis meters that use flow, density, and drive gain measurements to alert you of issues or the Rosemount Ultrasonic meter that uses flow profile and speed of sound diagnostics.

 Read about how this kind of separator uncertainty was managed in Eagle Ford.